vitruv-tools/Maven-Build-Parent/README.md

 ### Test Projects

 Projects ending with `.tests` are automatically interpreted as plugin test projects by Maven.
-By default, they set up an Eclipse/Equinox platform to run the tests on.
+The provided POM defines that these tests are executed as pure Jave tests (using the `maven-surefire-plugin` by default.
-If the test can be run without such a platform, it improves performance when running them as ordinary JUnit test.
-To do so, the POM provides a profile that can be activated for a project by placing the marker file `.tests-without-platform` in the project's root folder.
+For cases in which the test shall or need to be run with an Eclipse/Equinox platform, i.e., using the `tycho-surefire-plugin`, the POM provides a profile that can be activated for a project by placing the marker file `.tests-need-platform` in the project's root folder.
 In addition, some needs to be run in a full Eclipse workbench, i.e., with UI harness.
 To do so, the POM provides a profile that can be activated for a a project by placing the marker file `.tests-need-workbench` in the project's root folder.
 .tests-without-platform